EAL0140 Environmental Performative Architecture and Planning 2025-26

 Design Workflow

 The development of the project is conducted through different phases which constitute the design workflow.
 The method used in the course is the evidence-based method.
 Once the architectural concept is finalized, it is used to develop several design alternatives, either as different solutions (generating from the same concept) or as modification of an original solutions.
+The design alternatives are created either in Rhinoceros modeling the variations, or in Grasshopper changing the parameters (e.g., buildings distance, building orientation and height) of the developed parametric model.
+The use of a parametric model is more efficient and valuable in this particular course.
 Thus, the solution which shows higher level of sustainability, i.e., is more performative, and at the same time embeds well the initial architectural idea is selected for the final architectural design proposal by each team.

 The design workflow is composed of different phases.